Marcux777/Marcux777/README.md

 ---

 <div align="center">
-  <i>"I wanted to win..."</i><br>
-  "But my insignificance will never be an excuse to stop chasing after greatness."<br>
+  "My insignificance will never be an excuse to stop chasing after greatness."<br>
   "Only the cowardly and the defeated seek out excuses."<br>
-  "Even if tears stream down and snot runs free, I will continue to climb the mountain — for this is the true joy of life." - Fang Yuan
 </div>